2. User interfaces

 Once the SPPAS package is opened in the File Explorer, double-click

-on the sppas.command
+the sppas.command

 The GUI of SPPAS

-will open.
+are opened.
 The main

 frame is made of a menubar at top, a main content in the middle and